 If your furnace smells bad after turning it on after the warm spring and summer months, this usually isn’t a cause for concern.
 However, if these smells persist for more than a couple of days—or others come into play—that could be a sign of a more serious problem.
 To help you diagnose issues with your system, we have created a list of 6 issues that can cause your furnace to produce odors.

 1. Burning Odor

 When your furnace lies dormant for the warm months of spring and summer, it collects dust.
 When you first fire up the furnace as the weather cools down, this dust will burn off and might cause a slight burning odor throughout your house.
-This smell is perfectly normal, but if it lasts for more than a day, you might have a bigger problem on your hands.
+This smell is perfectly normal and will disappear as you utilize your furnace in the winter season.
+If your furnace is producing a funny smell for more than a day, you might have a bigger problem on your hands.

 2. New System Odors

 Upon first use, new furnaces might cause an unpleasant odor due to the protective oil coating on the inside.
 Much like a new oven, this protective coating must burn off.
 This smell should last for a day or two at most and doesn’t point to a bigger issue.

 Unlike the first two kinds of smells, a smoke odor coming from your furnace is cause for concern and should warrant the visit of an HVAC expert.
 A furnace that produces a strange or funny smoky smell may have an obstructed chimney.
 When the chimney is blocked, smoke can’t pass through it.
 If smoke can’t pass through the chimney, it will travel through the furnace ducts and infiltrate the environment it’s in.
 When this happens, shut down the furnace, turn off your gas supply line, and call a professional for help.